lyz-code/pass-collaborate/docs/index.md

 pass group authorize group_name pass/path/1 pass/path/2
 ```

-`pass_collaborate` will take into account the permissions defined in the `.gpg-id` files before you started using it.
+Don't worry, `pass_collaborate` will take into account the permissions defined in the `.gpg-id` files before you started using it.

 ## Check access